dwcoder/QuantitativePrimer/Readme.md

-# A Primer of Interviewing for Quantitative Finance
+# An Interview Primer for Quantitative Finance

 This book is written for candidates preparing for interviews in quantitative finance.
 It contains a deep-dive on answering technical questions from actual interviews.